 Exam time/Audition time

-The ubiquitous “I have an exam or test and I never went to class and never studied” dream.
+The ubiquitous “I have an exam or test and I never went to class and never studied” dream can happen through your whole life.
 The test could be in another language or you can’t get into the exam room … whatever the case it’s a test and you’re anxious about it.
 This is a classic anxiety dream and usually means you feel like you’re being judged or evaluated by someone in your life.

 I have both exam and audition dreams.
 Audition dreams happen more often than test dreams in people who went to performing art schools or studied music and acting.
-I have them because of my work in television.
+I have them because of my career as a television host.

 omg i’m naked

 Dreaming that you die means you actually died while sleeping.
 Just kidding.
-My 12 year old self couldn’t resist.
+My 12 year old self couldn’t resist saying t hat.